blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/FunkFrog-and-Sipondo-ShareSuite/README.md

 ### `2.2.0`
 - Updated the mod to work with the latest patch
 - Adjusted the Sacrifice Fix to not drop extremely low amounts of items with more then 4 players in a lobby

-### `2.1.0`
-- Fixed an issue regarding scrappers sharing to everyone
-- Fixed item picking messages printing twice when rich messages are disabled
-- Updated the game for the 1.0 RoR2 update!

-### `2.0.1`
-- Fixed an issue regarding Scavengers dropping less items than intended.
-- Fixed an issue where other mods were unable to access shared money while inside the bazaar.

 **Looking for the changelogs for versions older then 5 prior?
 [Click here!](https://github.com/FunkFrog/RoR2SharedItems/blob/master/PreviousVersions.md)**